birfan/BaristaDatasets/README.md

 *all_labels* folder contains datasets with all possible correst responses (each response is separated with "|") for each customer phrase, exactly corresponding (in terms of customer orders, phrases and names in order) to the Barista Datasets.

-*ParlAI_format* folder contains the Barista Datasets in ParlAI format (https://parl.ai/docs/tutorial_task.html#quickstart-adding-a-new-dataset).
+*ParlAI_format* folder contains the Barista Datasets in ParlAI (Miller et al., 2017) [https://parl.ai/docs/tutorial_task.html#quickstart-adding-a-new-dataset](format).
 The original Barista Datasets are in FbDialogTeacher format (the previous format of datasets in ParlAI).

 *info* folder contains the proportion of phrases containing customer name or preferences (*personal(ised)*), phrases containing order item (*order*), remaining (*other*) phrases, and phrases from the Barista Dataset (*Only Barista* (B7)) within all the utterances (*Utterance count*) of the barista (bot) for each task and dataset.